MY BOOKS

 Each short story in this collection is refreshingly different and will touch a chord in the heart of most female readers.
 All the characters are masterfully and realistically portrayed.
 Many of the incidents depicted are those which affect all women at various times in their lives and with which the reader can readily empathise.
 Some bring a chuckle and a feeling of optimism, others a feeling of sadness.
 All left a lasting impression on me.
 Jean Collen’s voice is a charming mix, evidence of her Scottish, South African and musical roots.
 These stories particularly appeal to me as an expatriate South African, as many of them richly evoke the South African lifestyle.
 However, all are timeless in their own right and certainly worth reading by both women and men, whatever their nationality.

-This novel has strong leanings to a Roman à clef (a novel about real life, overlaid with a façade of fiction).
+JUST THE ECHO OF A SIGH, the first novel in the Malcolm Craig trilogy, has strong leanings to a Roman à clef (a novel about real life, overlaid with a façade of fiction).
 It was written during November 2011 for NaNoWriMo, and traces the life and career of singing luminary, Malcolm Craig.
 He is a great tenor and has great success in his professional career, but his private life is far from tranquil.
 The book traces the course of his life, his career and his relationships from the 1920s to the beginning of World War Two.

 - Errol Collen in his study.